fluentiot/fluentiot/README.md

 <h1 align="center">Fluent IoT</h1>
 <p align="center">The Programmers IoT Framework</p>

-> Fluent IoT is a NodeJS framework designed to streamline IoT development.
+> Fluent IoT is an experimental NodeJS framework designed to streamline IoT development.
 Offering a fluent and intuitive domain-specific language (DSL), this framework enables developers to craft human-readable scenarios for precise control over IoT devices.

 ```javascript
 scenario('At 6:00pm turn on the gate lights')